wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rollout-using-advisor/includes/5-manage-complete-deployment.md

 ### Assign users to tasks

 The Deployment Planner creates tasks that you'll need to deploy your chosen workload successfully.
 Review each task and assign them to people in your team.
 You can amend and add new tasks or delete the ones you don't need.
-When you assign a task to someone it will appear in their Planner.
+When you assign a task to someone, it will appear in their Planner.

 ### Use the project buckets